tstancu/devops-test-webapi/README.md

 ## What does not work

 * I am having trouble with embedding the app in the image.
 I tried to publish/upload/download the app via workflow and copy it to the new image, but didn't work properly.
 * The resources need to be destroyed in order to recreate them.
-This is not done automatically yet.
+This is not automated yet.

 ## Different outcomes